RackTables/racktables/README.md

 and waiting to be forward-ported to new gateways API.
 Sorry for that.

 Two new config variables appeared in this version:
   - `SEARCH_DOMAINS`.
-Comma-separated list of DNS domains which are considered "base" for your network.
-If RackTables search engine finds multiple objects based on your search input, but there is only one which FQDN consists of your input and one of these search domains, you will be redirected to this object and other results will be discarded.
+Comma-separated list of DNS domains that are considered "base" for your network.
+If RackTables search engine finds multiple objects based on your search input, but there is only one that has FQDN consisting of your input and one of these search domains, you will be redirected to this object and other results will be discarded.
 Such behavior was unconditional since 0.19.3, which caused many objections from users.
 So welcome this